Paint

 Read in the order they are presented.
 Each one builds upon the ones previous.

 I’m going to start the choosing bungalow colors lesson with some basic terms, so basic that some of you may know them, but have patience, gentle readers, some may not.
 If you run into a term in a definition that you don’t know, look for it on the list.
 If it’s not there, let me know so that I can add it.
-In this part, the list is in teaching order, with images, so that the concepts build, one to the next.
-You can use this as a glossary in the next articles that will cover more complex colors, explain the Arts & Crafts palette & the final one of choosing colors for your own bungalow.
+In this lesson, the list is in teaching order, with images, so that the concepts build, one to the next.
+You can use this list of terms as a glossary in the next articles that will cover more complex colors, explain the Arts & Crafts palette & the final ones that help you choose colors for your own bungalow.

 CHOOSING BUNGALOW COLORS- THE BUILDING BLOCKS LESSON